spff/Multithread-Bulls-and-Cows/README.md

  ### What if the value calculated the same

  Just pick the first, maybe we can do some calculate recursively, but not for now.

+ ### Result

+ By running the Benchmark.java in the unit test, If we first guess 0123

+ with all of the 5040 secrets(4 digits) we can guess the secret with 1~8times
+ [ 1 13 109 645 2055 1923 291 3 ]